maslennikov-yv/znp/README.md

-# Dockerized mqtt, nodered and dzigbee2mqtt
+# Dockerized mqtt, node-red and dzigbee2mqtt

 docker-compose.yml to start zigbee2mqtt accordantly with eclipse-mosquitto and nodered